-For Power BI reports, dashboards, or paginated reports that use a dataset with row-level security (RLS), use caution when creating subscriptions for yourself and others.
-Power BI will warn you that the data contains RLS, but customers often scroll past the warning message.
+For Power BI reports, dashboards, or paginated reports that use a semantic model with row-level security (RLS), use caution when creating subscriptions for yourself and others.
+Power BI warns you that the data contains RLS, but customers often scroll past the warning message.

-The static image sent in the subscription email will display data based on the owner of the subscription.
+The static image sent in the subscription email displays data based on the owner of the subscription.
 For this reason, when creating subscriptions, be careful to ensure that confidential information isn't included in the static image.
-Other than that static image, the report or dashboard itself will open (or not) and display data based on the user's permissions.
+Other than that static image, the report or dashboard itself opens (or not) and displays data based on the user's permissions.

 Power BI reports

 - Report page subscriptions are tied to the name of the report page.
-If you subscribe to a report page, and it gets renamed, you'll have to re-create your subscription.
+If you subscribe to a report page, and it gets renamed, you have to re-create your subscription.

-- For Power BI apps you've installed, you can only create subscriptions for others if you're the owner of the app.
+- For Power BI apps you installed, you can only create subscriptions for others if you're the owner of the app.

-The Power BI visuals listed below aren't supported.
-When you subscribe to a report containing these visuals, they will display an error symbol.
+The following Power BI visuals aren't supported.
+When you subscribe to a report containing these visuals, they display an error symbol.